 3. Determine Your Priorities.

 After trying different morning routines, I’ve concluded that unless you’re a machine and can wake up at 4:30 a.m., there will always be some element of rushing.
 If you can’t stand having wet hair in public, take the time to blow dry it before leaving.
 If that’s not an option for you, see if there’s any way you can reduce your makeup routine.
 As a last resort, learn to leave your hair curly and use those extra fifteen minutes to perfect your eyeliner look.
 If you know that you need to have breakfast and drink coffee before getting on the train, plan by either eating lunch out or prepping it the night before.
 This way, you don’t have to worry about making both breakfast and lunch in the morning, assisting in being on time for work.

 Give yourself some extra time in the morning by cutting down on your daily routine.
 Rushing through your makeup or clothes-picking will only lead to more mistakes, and you don’t want to start your day over again.
 Remember, you know what works best for you from experience.
 Dedicate your morning routine to the aspects of getting ready that are most important to you.
 For example, I need fifteen minutes to put on makeup, but if I’m short on time, I can quickly fix my hair with bobby pins.
 To have a productive day, I like to spend an extra seven minutes in the morning getting coffee.
 This gives me time to wake up and start my day off right.
 Choose what components of your morning routine are most important to you and make sure those get done first, contributing to getting to work on time.

 We can all agree that getting up early is dreadful, but arriving at work later than planned or feeling frazzled from the start of our day is even worse.
-Though these changes may seem simplistic, they’re a guaranteed way to feel more in control of your mornings and get to work on time!
+Though these changes may seem simplistic, they’re a guaranteed way to feel more in control of your mornings and how to be on time for work everyday.

 If you’re a morning person, how do you start your day so that you don’t feel rushed?